charinev/opnc/processes/docs/components/01_root-certificate-pool.md

 ## Additional notes

-If the Root CA revokes a root certificate, the Plug&Charge Ecosystem operator should not delete all its certificates, and their contract data.
-This can cause deletion of all OEM provisioning certificates and contracts of an OEM.
-For this case, an organizational process _must_ be defined between the Operator and the respective customers.
+If a Root CA revokes a root certificate, the Plug&Charge Ecosystem operator should not immediately revoke all related certificates, including the contract certificates.
+This can cause deletion of all related certificates and the charging service to stop working.
+For this case, an organizational process _must_ be defined between the Operator and the respective customers to ensure a customer friendly transition to another Root CA.

-Until the delivery of a new OEM root certificate, it will not be possible to send any new OEM provisioning certificate.
-Because the validation of the trust chain of OEM provisioning certificate cannot be proceeded.
-For more information about the validation process in `addOEMProvCert` interface, please see chapter interface description.
+Until the delivery of a new root certificate, it will not be possible to send any new leaf certificate.
+Because the validation of the trust chain of the certificate cannot be proceeded.
+For more information about the validation process please see chapter interface description.